OfficialAhmed/Iconit-PS4/README.md

 ## What's new

+* `Circular icon scrolling` When the last icon reached, it'll begin again from the start and vice versa.

+* Game ID now shown next to the game title `Games List`

 * Better performance & less memory usage `OOP implementation`

-* Game ID now shown next to the game title `Games List`

 * Change between modes without restarting the program

 ## To do list